Pradnyas23/Java-Basics/README.md

-This Repository includes all the code from each important topic in Java.
+This Repository includes all the basic codes written in java.